carlosperate/awesome-microbit/README.md

 - [iOS App](https://itunes.apple.com/gb/app/micro-bit/id1092687276) - Connects and flashes programs to the micro:bit via Bluetooth.
 - [uFlash](https://github.com/ntoll/uflash/) - A utility for flashing the BBC micro:bit with Python scripts and the MicroPython runtime.
 - [MicroFs](https://github.com/ntoll/microfs) - A simple command line tool and module for interacting with the limited file system provided by MicroPython on the BBC micro:bit.
-- [micro:bit uploader](https://www.touchdevelop.com/microbituploader) - Windows application that monitors your Downloads forlder and flashes any new programs to the micro:bit.
+- [micro:bit uploader](https://www.touchdevelop.com/microbituploader) - Windows application that monitors your Downloads folder and flashes any new programs to the micro:bit.
-- [Scratch for BBC micro:bit](http://www.picaxe.com/BBC-microbit) - Using BBC micro:bit with Scratch / S2Bot: the [S2Bot](http://www.picaxe.com/s2bot) app allows you to use the BBC micro:bit as a bluetooth 'games controller' for your Scratch project.
-Needs [BLED112](http://www.picaxe.com/bled112) [Bluetooth dongle](http://www.silabs.com/products/wireless/bluetooth/bluetooth-smart-modules/Pages/bled112-bluetooth-smart-dongle.aspx).

 ## Interface Chip